top of page

 Soneva Jani

 This amazing resort is named after the island that it lays, Lankanfushi.
-Located in the Kaafu Atoll, just a short 20 minute boat ride from Velana International Airport in Malé, there are 45 massive rustic over water villas, that are surrounded by their very own lagoon.
-The restaurants and bars offer a little break from the villas and there are a variety of water sports to choose from plus its very own fully-equipped dive school, at this natural and eco-friendly resort.
+Located in the Kaafu Atoll, just a short 20-minute boat ride from Velana International Airport in Malé, there are 45 massive rustic overwater villas that are surrounded by their very own lagoon.
+The restaurants and bars offer a little break from the villas, and there are a variety of water sports to choose from, plus its very own fully-equipped dive school at this natural and eco-friendly resort.

 Velassaru